OBOFoundry/OBOFoundry.github.io/_posts/2023-06-16-inaugural-newsletter.md

 ### [ICBO OBO Tutorial 2023](https://oboacademy.github.io/obook/courses/icbo2023/): Using and Reusing Ontologies

-Date: Exact data TBD.
+Date: Exact date TBD.
 Workshops/tutorials will be held August 28-30, 2023 \
 Location: In person at [ICBO2023](https://www.icbo2023.ncor-brasil.org/) in Brazil and virtual  \
 Organizers: [Nicole Vasilevsky](https://orcid.org/0000-0001-5208-3432) and [Nico Matentzoglu](https://orcid.org/0000-0002-7356-1779) \
 The ICBO OBO Tutorial 2023, "Using and Reusing Ontologies," is targeted towards  novice and experienced ontology users and developers.
 The tutorial, a longstanding tradition at ICBO, introduces OBO and ontologies in general and will include more advanced topics including using ROBOT and ChatGPT.